DriesVanDaele/OMEN/README.md

 ### Execution:

-OMEN runs through a sequence of distinct steps
+OMEN runs through a sequence of distinct steps.
 Each step can be called individually through a number of shell scripts as discussed in section Note below.

 In case you choose to interact through the shell scripts, your data (CADD, coverage, network)